jspears/gazel/.github/TROUBLESHOOTING.md

 Error: Unable to locate executable file: pnpm.
 Please verify either the file path exists...
 ```

-**Cause:** pnpm is not installed before Node.js tries to use it for caching.
+**Cause:** yarn is not installed before Node.js tries to use it for caching.

 **Solution:** ✅ Already fixed in the workflow!
 The workflow now:
-1. Installs pnpm first
+1. Installs yarn first
-2. Then sets up Node.js with pnpm cache
+2. Then sets up Node.js with yarn cache
 3. Then installs dependencies

 **If you still see this error:**